BananaJeanss/ralseibot/README.md

    cp .env.example .env
    ```

+> [!IMPORTANT]
-   Edit .env with your Discord bot token and client ID, and Reddit app client ID and secret.
+> Make sure to edit .env with your Discord bot token and client ID, and Reddit app client ID and secret, otherwise the bot won't work.

-4. **Extract sprites** (optional)
+4. **Extract sprites** (optional for /ralsei-sprite)

    ```bash
    python -m venv .venv